Nonprofit Capacity Building Grants

 The application process for 2014 capacity building grants will begin in June.
 All applicants are encouraged to attend pre-application information sessions.
 Attendance is mandatory for organizations that have not attended a session within the past two years.

 June, July – Pre-application information sessions will be offered.
+Register here for a session.

 August 1 – Letter of intent due; selected nonprofits will be invited to submit full applications